 During these times when everyone pays with a credit card — or even their phone — budgeting money can be difficult to master.
-Having to come up with a budget that actually works is hard enough, but it can be especially challenging with tempting debit and credit card rewards, and solutions like Apple Pay, which allows you to use money out of your savings account without even seeing or touching it.
+Having to come up with a budget that actually works is hard enough, but it can be especially challenging with tempting debit and credit card rewards, and solutions like Apple Pay, which allows you to spend the money in your savings account without even seeing or touching it.

 When the advances of mobile banking start breaking apart your finances, something has to change.
 Dave Ramsey, personal finance expert and creator of the Financial Peace University, advocates a budgeting method that was used in simpler times: the envelope system.
 It’s what could help you pay off debt and stay on track.